BryanFrederickson/CYBER1-CodeVersion/README.md

 - `ArgosTranslate_Installed_Langs.py` - This file does not contain a GUI and the code must be manually configured (commenting out options) to run as desired.
 The python script can be used to uninstall all installed Argos Translate language packages as well as simply print all packages currently installed.
 -
 #### Known Problems
-- Currently, there is an issue installing Argos Translate on Python 3.10 or later due to a deprecated dependency, so Python 3.9 - 3.5 is required.
+- Currently, there is an issue installing Argos Translate on Python 3.10 or later due to a deprecated dependency, so Python 3.9 - 3.5 is required when installing Argos Translate (Python can be updated after).
 Documentation will be updated when issue is fixed.
 ## 2. Python Obfuscator
 This program allows for automated generation of obfuscated semantic clones.
 A selected input Python source code file will be obfuscated, where variables/functions are translated to other languages and logic loops are changed, while still being functional.